paulog/basho_docs/source/riak/tutorials/little/developers.md

 When siblings are created, it's up to the application to know how to deal with the conflict.
 In our example, do we want to accept only one of the orders?
-Should we remove both milk and steak and only keep the kale?
+Should we remove both milk and almonds and only keep the kale?
 Should we calculate the cheaper of the two and keep the cheapest option?
 Should we merge all of the results into a single order?
 This is why we asked Riak not to resolve this conflict automatically... we want this flexibility.